navkar/docker-node-app/eks/aws-eks.md

     Click the Logging tab (under Configuration), where we'll see the control plane logging info.
         The control plane is abstracted — we can only interact with it using the command line utilities or the console.
 It’s not an EC2 instance we can log into and start running Linux commands on.

-    Navigate to EC2 > Instances, where you should see the instances have been launched.

-    Close out of the existing CLI window, if you still have it open.

-    Select the original t2.micro instance, and click Connect at the top of the window.

-    In the Connect to your instance dialog, select EC2 Instance Connect (browser-based SSH connection).

-    Click Connect.

-    In the CLI, check the cluster:
-    eksctl get cluster

-    Enable it to connect to our cluster:
-    `aws eks update-kubeconfig --name dev --region us-east-1`
 ```

+#### AWS EC2 Instances

+* Navigate to EC2 > Instances, where you should see the instances have been launched.
+* Close out of the existing CLI window, if you still have it open.
+* Select the original t2.micro instance, and click Connect at the top of the window.
+* In the Connect to your instance dialog, select EC2 Instance Connect (browser-based SSH connection).
+* Click Connect.
+* In the CLI, check the cluster: `eksctl get cluster`
+* Enable it to connect to our cluster: `aws eks update-kubeconfig --name dev --region us-east-1`

 ## Step 4: Create a Deployment on Your EKS Cluster